rsnbrgr/US4starOfficers/README.md

 "birth_date": The officer's date of birth in ISO 8601 format.
 Blank if unknown.

-"o1_date" "o2_date" "o3_date" "o4_date" "o5_date" "o6_date" "o7_date" "o8_date" "o9_date" "o10_date": The officer's effective date of commission or promotion to each rank, O-1 to O-10, in ISO 8601 format.
-Blank if unknown but you can always expect the O-10 field to contain a date.
+"o1_date" "o2_date" "o3_date" "o4_date" "o5_date" "o6_date" "o7_date" "o8_date" "o9_date" "o10_date", "o11_date": The officer's effective date of commission or promotion to each rank, O-1 to O-11, in ISO 8601 format.
+Blank if unknown or if they didn't reach that rank.
 Note that some branches publish these dates in an officer's bio while others do not.

+"retire_date": The officer's effective date of retirement.

+"o-10_date2", "retire_date2": The offficer's effective date of promotion to O-10 and retirement after returning to duty from a first retirement.
+Two officers so far have done this.

 "official_bio_url": A URL to the officer's official bio.
 Not all officers have an official bio for their O-10 position, strange as it may seem.
 In that case you'll find a link to a previous bio.